 Registration requirements

-Under the Road Transport Act 2013, tiny homes on wheels must be registered with Roads and Maritime Services (RMS) as trailers, meeting Australian Design Rules (ADRs) for road legality:
+Under the Road Transport Act 2013, tiny homes on wheels must be registered with Transport for NSW (TfNSW) as trailers, meeting Australian Design Rules (ADRs) for road legality:

 - Weight: Up to 4.5 tonnes (4,500 kg)